rspamd/rspamd.com/doc/modules/replies.md

 # Replies module

-This module collects the `message-id` header of messages sent by authenticated users and stores corresponding hashes to Redis, which are set to expire after a configuable amount of time (by default 1 day).
+This module collects the `message-id` header of messages sent by authenticated users and stores corresponding hashes to Redis, which are set to expire after a configurable amount of time (by default 1 day).
 Furthermore, it hashes `in-reply-to` headers of all received messages & checks for matches (ie. messages sent in response to messages our system originated)- and yields a symbol which could be used to adjust scoring or forces an action (most likely "no action" to accept) according to configuration.

 ## Configuration